peterdurham/code-boost/content/blog/react-conditional-rendering/index.md

 - `!singular`
 - `newArray.indexOf('Salmon') > -1`

-### Logical &&
+## Logical &&

 This operator will evaluate to the second argument if the condition is true and the first argument if it is false.
-Unless you are a binary wiz kid this might not make much sense at first, but essentially we will use this operator when we only care to return something if our statement evalutes to true.
+We will use this operator mainly when we only care to return something if our statement evalutes to true.

 ```jsx
 function App() {